Johnson South Reef skirmish: Vietnam's account

-Independent account
+Independent assessments

 Cheng Tun-jen and Tien Hung-mao, two American professors, summarized the skirmish as follows: in late 1987, the PRC started deploying troops to some of the unoccupied reefs of the Spratly Islands.
 Soon after the PLA stormed the Johnson South Reef on 14 March 1988, a skirmish began between Vietnamese troops and PRC landing parties.
 Within a year, the PLA occupied and took over seven reefs and rocks in the Spratly Islands.

 Koo Min Gyo, Assistant Professor in the Department of Public Administration at Yonsei University, Seoul, South Korea, reported the battle's course was as follows: On 31 January 1988, two Vietnamese armed cargo ships approached the Fiery Cross Reef to get construction material to build structures signifying Vietnam's claim over the reef.
 However, the PLAN intercepted the ships and forced them away from the reef.
 On 17 February, a group of Chinese ships (a PLAN destroyer, escort, and transport ships) and several Vietnamese ships (a minesweeper and armed freighter) all attempted to land troops at Cuarteron Reef.
 Eventually the outgunned Vietnamese ships were forced to withdraw.
 On 13 and 14 March, a PLAN artillery frigate was surveying the Johnson Reef when it spotted three Vietnamese ships approaching its location.
 Both sides dispatched troops to occupy Johnson Reef.
 After shots were fired by ground forces on the reef, the Chinese and Vietnamese ships opened fire on each other.

 Aftermath

-China moved quickly to consolidate its presence.
-By the end of 1988, it had occupied six reefs and atolls in the Spratly Islands.
+China moved quickly to consolidate its presence and by the end of 1988, it had occupied six reefs and atolls in the Spratly Islands.

-On 2 September 1991, China released the nine Vietnamese prisoners taken during the Johnson South Reef Skirmish.
+On 2 September 1991, China released the nine Vietnamese prisoners taken during the Johnson South Reef skirmish.

-In 1994, China had a similar confrontation by asserting its ownership of Mischief Reef, which was inside the claimed EEZ of the Philippines.
+In 1994, China had a similar confrontation by asserting its ownership of Mischief Reef, which was inside the claimed exclusive economic zone of the Philippines.
 However, the Philippines only made a political protest, since according to the Henry L. Stimson Center, the Philippine Navy decided to avoid direct confrontation.
-This was partly based on the Johnson South Reef Skirmish, in which the Chinese had killed Vietnamese troops even though the conflict took place near the Vietnamese-controlled area.